Lamictal Withdrawal: Symptoms, Timeline & Treatment

 The recommended dose for orally administered Lamictal is 500 mg per day, taken in two doses of 250 mg of immediate-release tablets, or up to 300 mg of extended-release tablets.

-However, these recommendations are only valid when taking Lamictal as a monotherapy, without any combination with other drugs.
+However, these recommendations are only valid when taking stable-dose lamotrigine as a monotherapy, without any combination with other antipsychotic medications or alternative medication.

 Are You Misusing Lamictal?
 Here Are the Signs